 RBI cuts reverse repo rate by 25 basis points

-New Delhi, Apr 17: The Reserve Bank of India has cut the reverse repo rate by 25 basis points to 3.75 per cent, RBI Governor Shaktikanta Das said today.
-The report rate however remains unchanged.
+New Delhi, Apr 17: The Reserve Bank of India has cut the reverse repo rate by 25 basis points to 3.75 per cent, RBI Governor Shaktikanta Das said on Friday.
+The report rate, however, remains unchanged.

-Addressing the media, Das said also announced a Rs 50,000 crore booster package for the small and medium sized industries to recover from the ongoing COVID-19 lockdown.
+Addressing the media, Das also announced a Rs 50,000 crore booster package for the small and medium-sized industries to recover from the ongoing COVID-19 lockdown.

 Giving an optimistic picture, he said that India is expected to post a sharp turn-around and resume its pre-COVID-19 and pre-slowdown trajectory by growing at 7.4 per cent in 2021-22.